 Students can only receive add codes for CSIP (whether COMM 198, 190, or 291) when:

 - the student already has an internship (or a position through which they can do an internship project) AND

-- the student has completed the required COMM Internship Program paperwork AND
+- the student has completed and submitted the required CSIP paperwork by the deadline outlined above AND

-- the COMM Internship Director has reviewed and accepted the student's paperwork.
+- the CSIP Director has reviewed and accepted the student's paperwork AND

 I’ve got an internship and the organization requires me to receive college credit for it.
 What should I do?